rpicoin/rpicore/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build WISPR in Unix.
+Some notes on how to build RPICoin in Unix.

 Note
 ---------------------